Join the HowToHookItUp.com Newsletter to stay updated on all the latest home theater and computer How-To guides

-How Do I Hook Up... my powered subwoofer?
+How Do I Hook Up my subwoofer?

-Powered Subwoofers and Receiver Pre-Outs
+Hook up Powered Subwoofers: Receiver Pre-Outs

 You're looking for an AC power cord (to ensure its a powered subwoofer) and two RCA jacks labeled "Line-In".
 There may be more, but this is all you'll need to properly connect your subwoofer.

 The last piece of prep work is for you to check your receiver.
 You'll need to find a section of RCA jack outputs labeled "Pre-Out", and one of them should be for "Subwoofer".
-If you don't have this output, you won't be able to connect your sub this way.
-Refer to Connecting a Non-Powered Subwoofer to get your subwoofer connected.

 Necessary Cables for Subwoofer and Pre-Out Connections